soumitra88875/tools-browser-english-html-learn-blog/_posts/2026-01-05-html-doctype-english.md

 ---
+layout: post
+title: "<!DOCTYPE html\> -- Why This One Line Is Required for Every Website to Work Properly (Browser, Design and the Future of the Web)"
 date: "2026-01-05 16:10:00 +0530"
-layout: post
 thumbnail: "https://raw.githubusercontent.com/soumitra88875/tools-browser-blog-image/main/learn-html/image2.png"
-title: \<!DOCTYPE html\> -- Why This One Line Is Required for Every Website to Work Properly (Browser, Design and the Future of the Web)
 ---

 # 📄 HTML Basic Structure (for understanding)